Desert-adapted planting will echo the local landscape

 somos oasis

 KDI is partnering with Desert Recreation District (DRD) and Oasis residents to design a 14-acre Productive Public Space - the second in our Eastern Coachella Valley network.
 The park combines exercise and recreational amenities with carefully designed planting and green infrastructure, and will be activated with resident-led programs.
 Phase 1 of the park has been built.
-Phase 2 will be completed when funding is secured by DRD.
+Phase 2 will be completed when DRD secures funding.

 Context